Heather Dawn: Godfrey. P.G.C.E., B.Sc. (Joint Hon) (Author of Healing with Essential Oils)

 A word of advice: do not apply essential oils neat to your skin, always dilute them in an emollient such as non-perfumed cream or lotion, or a vegetable oil.
 Do not diffuse essential oils near an infant’s headspace as their respiratory systems are delicate and easily sensitised.
 Always check the therapeutic qualities of an essential oil before applying it.

-Books and Learning more about Essential Oils
+Learning more about Essential Oils